mirsimko/ZdcCalibration/instructions.md

 * ZDC ADC sum in the oposite tower < 100
 * 200 < ZDC TDC (timing on both sides) < 2000

-You can check the code in `/direct/star+u/msimko/ZDC/ZDC_Calibration/run16.ZdcCalibration.msimko` in the files `zdcTree.C` and `zdcTree.h`.
+You can check the code in this repo in the files `zdcTree.C` and `zdcTree.h`.
 Change the `runNumber`, `trgSetup`, and `typeEnergy` variables in zdcTree.C, and the address of the input TFile in the file `zdcTree.h` (on lines 102 and 105).
 After this, you can run it by typing
 ```sh